 Diesel buses are designed for minimal idling, which should not exceed five minutes at a time.
 Excessive idling only piles on the maintenance and repairs for diesel buses — not to mention the downtime for every fix.
 Download the Maintenance Facility Brochure »

-Propane autogas providers specialize in helping fleets choose the right refueling option for their operation.
-The best refueling option depends on a fleet’s size, routes, budget, and facilities.
+Propane autogas also lowers your total cost-of-ownership with budget-friendly, scalable infrastructure.
+Your propane retailer specializes in helping fleets choose the right refueling option for their operation.
+The best infrastructure depends on a fleet’s size, routes, budget, and facilities.
 Propane autogas infrastructure uses the same pump and motor to a handle a growing number of tanks and dispensers — allowing infrastructure to grow as a school adds buses.
 Learn about refueling options »

 - Blue Bird Type A Micro Bird and Type C Vision in partnership with Ford and Roush CleanTech.

-Collins Type A NexBus in partnership with General Motors and CleanFuel USA.
+- Collins Type A NexBus in partnership with General Motors and CleanFuel USA.

 - IC Bus CE Series school bus powered by the Power Solutions International LP propane engine.

 - Thomas Built Type A Minotaur in partnership with General Motors and CleanFuel USA and Type C Saf-T-Liner in partnership with Freightliner Custom Chassis Corp., Powertrain Integration, and CleanFuel USA.